 Your Legal Rights for Contesting a Will of a Stepparent

 - Your step-parent made a firm promise to you that you would receive a certain asset in their will.
-Yet this agreement isn’t made clear in their Last Will and Testament.
+However, this agreement isn’t made clear in their Last Will and Testament.

-- You depend financially on your step-parent.
+- In addition, if you depend financially on your step-parent.
 Perhaps you continue living with them after your biological mother or father dies/moves on.
 Or they were the sole financial providers – but these financial expectations get no coverage in the will.

 What matters is the ability to establish your position.
 Moreover, that you prove that you were financially dependant on the step-parent in question.
-And, therefore, deserve a fair inheritance.
+Therefore, by extension, they deserve a fair inheritance.

 Seek Legal Advice for Contesting a Will of a Stepparent

-- The extent to which your stepparent supports you.
+- The extent to which your stepparent supports you, and;

-- Your age when the stepparent joins the family.
+- Also, your age when the stepparent joins the family.